Crenantious/RS-Bingo-Bot/RSBingo-Framework/README.md

 Rebuilding EFCore Models
 ========================

-Line to rebuild Models from the DB directly, use the Package Manager Console and set Collect-Framework as the startup/default project
+Line to rebuild Models from the DB directly, use the Package Manager Console and set RSBingo-Framework as the startup/default project

 scaffold-dbcontext "Server=xxxx;Database=xxx;Uid=xxx;Pwd=xxx" MySql.Data.EntityFrameworkCore -OutputDir Modelsx
 or